the-artinet-project/artinet-sdk/README.md

 The SDK includes features to help make your agent discoverable using the new service-based architecture:

-- **Automatic Registration:** You can configure your agent server to automatically register your `AgentCard` with the [A2A Registry](https://artinet.io) upon startup by setting `register: true` in the server parameters.
+- **Automatic Registration:** You can configure your agent server to automatically register your `AgentCard` with the [A2A Registry](https://artinet.io) upon startup by setting `register: true` in the server parameters (temporarily unavailable in v0.5.6).

 ```typescript
 const { app, agent } = createAgentServer({